 Course work explores professional role development and performance competence of the nurse in advanced clinical practice within the context of health care delivery systems.
 From a Christian worldview, students will apply the historical, philosophical, and theoretical base to concepts and processes inherent in nursing to the advanced practice nurse's role in leadership, policy formation, legislation, and nursing advocacy.
-Prerequisites: Admission to RN-MSN or MSN program.
+Prerequisite: Admission to MSN program,

-NUR 607 ADVANCED NURSING CARE OF WOMEN & CHILDREN (4 hours)
+NUR 607 ADVANCED NURSING CARE OF WOMEN & CHILDREN (3 hours)

 Course work explores the underlying pathophysiology, assessment, diagnosis, and management of health states relevant to women and children.
 From a Christian perspective, emphasis is placed on clinical prevention and promotion of healthy lifestyles.
-Students will synthesize knowledge of physical assessment and interpretation of differential diagnoses and coordinate with a multidisciplinary team to develop a comprehensive plan of care that appropriately incorporates pharmacologic and non-pharmacologic therapy for common health states of women, childbearing women, and children.
-Prerequisites: NUR 550.
+Students will synthesize knowledge of physical assessment and interpretation of differential diagnoses and coordinate with the multidisciplinary team to develop a comprehensive plan of care that appropriately incorporates pharmacologic and non-pharmacologic therapy for common health states of women, childbearing women, and children.
+Prerequisite: NUR 550